Back To Heroes

-Widman worked in the engine room of one of the ships that was part of the D-Day invasion of France.
+Widman worked in the engine room of one of the ships that were part of the D-Day invasion of France.
 The ship had one side blown apart when it was hit by artillery.
 Widman found himself floating in the English Channel, hurt.
 He was rescued and returned to the United States to recuperate from his shoulder injury.

 After the war, Widman went back to riding and racing.
-He earned a reputation as an all-around good racer, but was especially known for his skills on TT Steeplechase tracks.
+He earned a reputation as an all-around good racer but was especially known for his skills on TT Steeplechase tracks.

 Widman wanted to become a Harley-Davidson dealer and made it known to management in Milwaukee.
 He had already started a small Velocette agency in his garage and felt ready to open a full-fledged dealership.
 In 1946 a dealership opening came up in Springfield, Illinois, and Widman, with the help of his father, had the financing in place.
 He was excited about owning a dealership in the town that hosted the AMA national championship.
 Unfortunately for Widman, the powers at Harley felt he was too young at age 21 to own a dealership.
 He continued at his regular job with Shell Oil and his small Velocette operation.
 A couple of years later, a dealership opening came available in his hometown of St. Louis.
 Again, Harley-Davidson felt Widman was too young, but Widman was not to be denied this opportunity.
 He found an older partner and they were approved.
 The dealership opened early in 1948.